 The Dot Test

 To tell if a diamond is real, you can place a white piece of paper on your desk and draw a dot on it.
 Next, put your stone, flat side down, onto the paper and look through its other end.
 Your diamond is real if you fail to see the dot or any reflection.
-On the other hand, if you see the dot or a circular reflection, then you might have landed a synthetic diamond.
+On the other hand, if you see a dot or a circular reflection, then you might have landed a synthetic diamond.

 This is because a natural diamond can refract light so powerfully that light rays will move in different directions.
 As a result, you won’t be able to see anything through it.